GaraziLS/Git-Apuntes/apuntes.md

 * git push -u origin main to upload updated content
 * git checkout -b to create branch & switching
 * git checkout + branch name to switch
-* git merge to merge content from branches
+* git merge to merge content from branches.
+Merging must be done in the branch that will receive the files.
+Type: git merge + branch name
 * git pull -> Pulls remote data updated to local repo

 .gitignore to protect content